Thank you for reading our post, please rate this article at the end.

 You can’t see it, but the center of gravity is integral to your physical movement.
 You can better manage your balance and lean from side to side if you have a low center of gravity.
 A high center of gravity means it’s easier for someone to push you over.

 Think about the center of gravity in basketball terms.
 The guards are typically the shorter members of the team.
 However, their center of gravity is lower, meaning they have better balance and are less likely to fall over when trying to get rebounds.
-The forwards and centers are taller, meaning theirs is higher up.
-The higher center of gravity means they’re more prone to falling over and succumbing to players with a lower one.
-The same logic applies to your car, truck, SUV, UTV and ATV.

 What Is a UTV’s Center of Gravity?

 UTVs have a low center of gravity, making them relatively stable on the road.
-It’s difficult to tip them over and they likely won’t fall despite outdoor elements like the heavy wind.
+It’s difficult to tip them over, and they likely won’t fall despite outdoor elements like the heavy wind.
 Your UTV’s center of gravity is low because the payload is lower than the top of your tires.

 How Does It Compare to ATVs?

 The center of gravity is much different on an ATV.
 Driving a four-wheeler or dirt bike means less stability because the center of gravity is at your chest.
 Imagine driving an ATV and how your body impacts the movement.
-Leaning one way or another significantly influences your direction and can lead to tipping over if you’re not careful.
-The center of gravity is higher when adding a passenger or supplies to the back.

-Conventional wisdom says adding weight to the back would even out the ATV.
+Conventional wisdom suggests that adding weight to the back would help balance the ATV.
 However, it only makes the vehicle more unstable.
 Have you ever tried driving an ATV with a passenger on an uneven slope or a sharp turn?
-It’s not as fun as you may think.
-The high center of gravity means you must slow down and anticipate the turns and hills.

 How Do UTVs Differ From ATVs?

 ATVs and UTVs are helpful for off-road navigation, but they have more differences.
 First, ATVs are typically for one person.
 Think about riding four-wheelers and other recreational vehicles — you can take your family of four on a UTV.
-They may be able to fit on a four-wheeler, but you’d be hard-pressed to try.

 You can use ATVs and UTVs on rough terrain, but ATVs require low tire pressure.
-The low psi helps with traction and increasing downforce when on unconventional roads.
+The low psi helps with traction and increases downforce when on unconventional roads.
 Another difference is the maximum speed you can drive.
-ATVs are smaller, narrower and capable of reaching higher speeds with relatively larger tires.

 Where Is a Car’s Center of Gravity?

 The logic for cars and humans comes together through gravity.
 The lower you are to the ground, the harder it is to lose balance.
 The vehicles closest to the ground have the most downforce and are much less likely to tip over.
-Formula One drivers don’t race UTVs, but they have similar levels of stability using this logic.

 Think about professional racecars.
 Stock cars — like those in NASCAR — have minimal distance between the fenders and the ground to maximize downforce and reduce drag.
 The low center of gravity keeps the car stable and provides grip, even when conditions don’t provide traction.
 However, there’s always a chance another driver spins you out because they’re mad at you.